nalej/docs/docs/infrastructure/inventory.md

 ## What is an Edge Controller, and why do I need one?

 An Edge Controller \(EC\) is a component installed in your organization.
 Its mission is to serve as an entry point for the Nalej Management Cluster, so it can receive data from the hardware installed there.
-More information about Edge Controllers can be found in [this document](/ECandagents.md), where there's a more thorough explanation.
+More information about Edge Controllers can be found in [the Edge Controller and Agents documentation](ecandagents.md), where there's a more thorough explanation.

 ### How can I install an Edge Controller in my organization?